Dynatrace/openkit-dotnet/README.md

 OpenKit enables you to tag sessions with unique user tags.
 The user tag is a String that allows to uniquely identify a single user.

+### GDPR Compliance

+When creating an `OpenKit` instance, it is also possible to set the GDPR compliant mode where you can specify which data is collected.
+For detailed description and samples refer to [example.md](docs/example.md).
+Getting user consent must be handled within the application itself.

 ## Example

 This small example provides a rough overview how OpenKit can be used.